bfleming-ciena/aws-alfred/README.md

     ec2 config region=us-west-2

+Configure which IP address gets output:

+    ec2 config ip_type=private

 ec2 find -- Searches EC2 instances.
 Type anything, and multiple keywords.
 All instance properties will be searched.

     ec2 find {any string} {any string}  (copies the IP to the clipboard)
     example:
     ec2 find killroy running

-The Public IP address will be copied to the clipboard on enter.
+The IP address will be copied to the clipboard on enter.

 ec2 stop and start work the same as ec2 find, but will send stop or start commands.